COVID PANDEMIC NOTE

-A note if you’re in private practice – if you’re like me, you may find that you’ve brought along with you some of your habits and beliefs about the way you’re “supposed to work”.
+A note if you’re in private practice – if you’re like me, you may find that you’ve brought some of your habits and beliefs about the way you’re “supposed to work” along with you.
 Even amidst the freedom of “working for yourself”, you may discover that you still need to re-work how you work!

 Let’s shift from thinking about this to making use of your body’s wisdom to support you.